tomkeays/lemoyne-pogo/README.md

 ![pogo-map-unpopulated](https://user-images.githubusercontent.com/171037/56751665-9f5b8600-6754-11e9-8a48-51f1eed00cd9.png)

-Note: There really should only be six Pokestops on the main quad at Le Moyne College.
-The "Le Moyne Clock" location appears twice because PokeNav verified the location at one point when the GPS coordinates were off.
+Note: The "Le Moyne Clock" location appears twice because PokeNav verified the location at one point when the GPS coordinates were off.
 Those coordinates were fixed in the game in 2018, but PokeNav still has the old information.
 In the meantime, we set the POI alias using the correct GPS coordinates, so the clock Pokestop appears twice.
 At the moment, PokeNav doesn't have a mechanism for the community to report these sorts of errors.

 ## POI Aliases